 The Hartford Street Zen Center provides a comfortable, relaxed yet authentic space for anyone interested in mindfulness practice, Buddhism, or meditation to come and experience the way of Zen.
 The type of meditation practiced in Zen temples (zazen, lit. ‘sitting Zen’) is objectless, meaning that we do not direct our attention toward any particular thought or idea.
 We just sit, remaning in full awareness of our surroundings and noticing that thoughts inevitably arise and fade away, without holding on them or pushing them away.
-In this way, we allow the mind to remain in the present moment and experience the oneness and interconnectedness of existence.

 If this seems more difficult to you than it sounds, you are not alone!
 That is why it’s called a “practice,” and that’s why we come together as a community to support each other.
 If you would like to learn the proper forms for sitting in the zendo (meditation hall), please attend a brief instructional session any Saturday morning at 8:30 AM.
 You can also find a good introduction to zazen here.
 We have chairs, kneeling seats, and ergonomic kneeling chairs available for anyone who needs them in order to sit zazen.